Councillors & MPs

 All councillors (both county and parish/town councillors) and voting co-opted members are required by law to register any financial, business or land interests they have including their employment, directorships and contracts between themselves/their firm and the council.
 They are also required to register interests, of which they are aware, of their spouse or partner if applicable.

-You can also view the Town and parish councils register of interests.
+You can also view the Parish and Town Councils Register of Interests.

 Council political make-up